RafaDEV99/My-Dotfiles/README.md

 - zsh
 - more..

-# Here i use git
+# Here I use git
 You need to have git installed!!

-Remember install git with:
+Remember to install git with:
 ```
 brew install git
 ```